strimzi/proposals/031-tls-encrypt-the-kafka-connect-rest-api.md

 For this proposal, the `protocol` field only supports two values: `http` and `https`.
 If the `restListeners` list is empty the `KafkaConnect` and `KafkaMirrorMaker2` runtimes will be created with a single unencrypted listener on 8083 to match the existing behaviour.

 The `restCertChainAndKey` field will be required if the `https` protocol is selected.
-This field will contain the certificate and key the Kafka Connect operator will use to create the self-signed certificate.
-The Kafka Connect and MirrorMaker2 operators will use the certificate to create a truststore for communicating with the REST API.

 For example, the following CR will enable the HTTP listener on port 8083 and the HTTPS listener on port 8443:
 ```